-- 1. From the menu bar, select File | Options | General..., and then select the Graph/Probe/Data Analysis tab - 2.
-In the Fixed probe global options section, enter a value in the Default persistence field, and then click Ok compatible; for example, if you plot a current on a graph that already has a voltage, a new y-axis will be created alongside the main one.
-See diagram in section "Graph Layout - Multiple Y-Axis Graphs"
+- From the menu bar, select File | Options | General..., and then select the Graph/Probe/Data Analysis tab - 2.
+In the Fixed probe global options section, enter a value in the Default persistence field, and then click Ok incompatible; for example, if you plot a current on a graph that already has a voltage, a new y-axis will be created alongside the main one.
+See diagram in section "Graph Layout - Multiple Y-Axis Graphs" on page 335.

-Specifies the type of y-axis to use for the curve.
+Axis type Specifies the type of y-axis to use for the curve.

-Auto Select Uses the main y-axis unless its units are in-
+Auto Select Uses the main y-axis unless its units are